i7/counterfeit-monkey/tools/README.md

 There are three regression test scripts in the regtest folder: regtest.sh, regtest2.sh and regtest-hard.sh, one for each major alternative path through the game.
 These might not be very useful in their current state: they try to account for some of the random variations of the text, but far from all.
 You will likely need to amend these a lot in order to get error-free runs on your system.
 When doing this, it will probably help to add the --verbose (or -v) switch to the regtest.py command line in the scripts.

 These scripts expect to be run from inside the regtest folder, and they will look for a remglk-enabled interpreter binary named git-remglk and the regtest.py script in the same location.
-They also require Python to be installed on your system.

 You can get regtest.py from:
 https://github.com/erkyrath/plotex